Aqila-Farahmand/my-app/README.md

 # Hello World App with Docker

-This project contains a simple web application that displays "Hello World, {name}" fetched from a MongoDB database.
+This project contains a simple web application that displays "Hello World, {name}" fetched from the Redis database.

 ## Prerequisites